MSU-Libraries/catalog-infrastructure/README.md

 ### Deploy User setup
-A deploy key has been created and it's public key is stored in the `configure-playbook/variables.yml` file with a corresponding private key in the CI/CD variables of the [catalog project's repository](https://gitlab.msu.edu/msu-libraries/catalog/catalog).
-Should that key ever need to change, both locations will need to be updated.
+A deploy key has been created and it's public key is stored in the `configure-playbook/variables.yml` file with a corresponding private key in the CI/CD variables of the [catalog project's repository](https://gitlab.msu.edu/msu-libraries/catalog/catalog/-/settings/ci_cd).
+Should that key ever need to change, both locations will need to be updated in the `DEPLOY_PRIVATE_KEY` variable there.

 ### Mounting the Shared Storage